 Oregano tea, as the name implies, is a tea that is brewed with the leaves of the oregano herb, either dry or fresh.
-Oregano is primarily used as an herb in cooking, while the essential oil is an important part of traditional medicine, but oregano tea doesn’t have the same level of popularity.
+Oregano is primarily used as an herb in cooking, while oregano essential oil is an important part of traditional medicine, but oregano tea doesn’t have the same level of popularity.
 This herb has been cultivated in the Mediterranean region and elsewhere for thousands of years and is widely available in any grocery store, market or health food store.
-Due to the anti-inflammatory and antioxidant compounds present in these leaves, there is an impressive range of health benefits that a simple cup of this tea can provide.
+Due to the anti-inflammatory and antioxidant compounds present in these leaves, there may be an impressive range of health benefits that a simple cup of this tea can provide.
 In terms of its medicinal effects, they can be enjoyed both by drinking, inhaling, and even topically applying this tea to the skin.

 Benefits of Oregano Tea

 The most notable health benefits of oregano tea may include its ability to clear up respiratory issues, prevent cancer, protect heart health, boost immunity, and aid in weight loss, just to name a few.

 Drinking a glass or two of this tea may help relieve inflammation in the sinuses and respiratory tracts, and also treat any bacterial or fungal infection that may be causing your symptoms.
 Oregano tea can also be known to reduce symptoms of asthma.

 This herb might be rich in anthocyanins, flavonoids, and polyphenolic compounds, all of which are powerful antioxidants, and can possibly capable in neutralizing free radicals in the skin, thus reducing the appearance of wrinkles and age spots, as well as blemishes and scars.
 This may also help improve skin elasticity to help you look younger for longer!